bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

  8  </ul>
 ```

-Using a different expression within the :nth-child(n) pseudo-class will
+<p>Using a different expression within the :nth-child(n) pseudo-class will
 yield a different selection.
 The li:nth-child(2n+3) selector, for
 example, will identify every second list item starting with the third
 and then onward.
-As a result, the list items lines 4 and 6 are selected.
+As a result, the list items lines 4 and 6 are selected.</p>

 <h4>CSS</h4>